TheAttila/Gesture-Themes/README.md

 ## v1.1
--Added light blue, cyan and deep purple colors
+- Added light blue, cyan and deep purple colors
 Added Custom theme.
 Now with 23 options to change size and thickness

 ## v1.2
-Added support for Android 13
+- Added support for Android 13